Coronavirus (Covid-19) Advice and Support

 - Call 111 for advice if you're worried about a baby or child.
 If they seem very unwell, are getting worse or you think there's something seriously wrong, call 999.
 Do not delay getting help if you're worried.
 Trust your instincts.

-GP practices are taking actions to protect patients, staff and the wider community by introducing a new telephone triage system for GP appointments.
+GP practices are taking actions to protect patients, staff and the wider community via a telephone triage system for GP appointments.
 For more information about speaking to your GP, click here.

-- Minor Injury Units at community hospitals in Abingdon, Witney and Townlands in Henley: These are operating reduced hours but remain open seven days a week, 10am to 6.30pm.
+- Minor Injury Units at community hospitals in Abingdon, Witney and Townlands in Henley: These are are open seven days a week by appointment only.
+Please call 111 or contact an MIU directly (see here for opening times).

-- Wallingford Community Hospital: This unit is temporarily closed during the COVID-19 outbreak.
+- Wallingford Community Hospital First Aid Unit: This unit is temporarily closed during the COVID-19 outbreak.

 Getting help: If you need medical help please contact NHS111 first, via phone or the NHS111 website.
 They will triage your case and direct you to the most appropriate unit.
 People with injuries who have not called in advance will be seen and treated as necessary.
 However, if the condition or injury is not urgent, staff will ask patients attend the following day with an appointment.

-Please also note that in order to comply with social distancing policies, people are asked to attend units on their own if possible, or with one other person only if they require help or support.
+Please also note that to comply with social distancing, people are asked to attend units on their own if possible, or with one other person only if they require help or support.

 For more information visit the Oxfordshire County Council website which is packed full of information on how to volunteer and who with - see here

-- Up-to-date NHS information on coronavirus, including symptoms and when people should stay at home can be seen at www.nhs.uk/conditions/coronavirus-covid-19
+- Up-to-date NHS information on coronavirus, including symptoms and when people should stay at home are at

 - NHS 111 has an online coronavirus service that can tell you if you need medical help and advise you what to do